 Admission and Entry

-Students whose native language is not English are required to take the U.S. Graduate Record Examination, and must also successfully complete the TOEFL or IELTS examination with a minimum score as given below:
+Students whose native language is not English must successfully complete the TOEFL or IELTS examination with a minimum score as given below:

 Non-English-speaking students must also provide sufficient documentation to permit an appropriate evaluation of their previous academic performance.

-Letters of Recommendation: at least two, preferably three, from academic mentors/faculty/research advisors
+Three Letters of Recommendation: at least two from academic mentors/faculty/research advisors

-Letter of Intent: Document summarizing interest level, likely fit, and desire to conduct graduate research with at least five specific faculty members in the program.
+Letter of Intent: Document summarizing your background, career goals, research experience, interest level, likely fit, and desire to conduct graduate research with at least three specific faculty members in the program.